The Boys Season 4: Release date, cast, plot & more

 In the finale, Homelander visits Ryan and appeals to his loneliness, promising to always look after him.
 Meanwhile, Soldier Boy wrestles with his recent revelation, while Butcher tries to convince him to still kill Homelander.

-Black Noir returns to Vought Tower and reconciles with Homelander, only for Homelander to rip his insides out soon after upon learning he knew about Soldier Boy all along.
+Black Noir returns to Vought Tower and reconciles with Homelander, only for Homelander to rip his insides out upon learning he knew about Soldier Boy all along.

-Meanwhile, Starlight joins The Boys after Butcher recovers from using temporary V – albeit, he’s informed he has less than a year-and-a-half to live.
+Meanwhile, Starlight joins The Boys after Butcher recovers from using temporary V. The only problem is, he’s informed he has less than a year-and-a-half to live.

 As the episode is about to end, Homelander descends upon his supporters and introduces them to Ryan.
-When a Starlight fan shouts “fascist” at Homelander, he blasts his head off in front of everyone – and he’s met with cheers, putting a chilling smile across Ryan’s face.
+When a Starlight fan shouts “fascist” at Homelander, he blasts his head off in front of everyone.
+Instead of being condemned, Homelander’s met with cheers, putting a chilling smile across his face.

 Please note that if you click on a product link on this page we may earn a small affiliate commission.